jparr721/Networking/Reaper/README.md

 ## Compiling
 ### Requiremenets
-* CUDA enabled GPU or AMD
+* CUDA enabled NVIDIA GPU or AMD card
 * OpenCL v1.2 (Newer versions are forced to this one on compile)
 * A love for doing bad things